-At full luminosity the Au-Au nuclear collision rate is ~1.2kHz of which about 10% are characterized as the most interesting central events with the highest number of tracks in the spectrometers.
-The distribution of collisions along the beam axis is expected to be Gaussian with a RMS of ~18cm at the beginning of a fill and growing to ~25 cm over its lifetime of ~3 hours with the 200 MHz re-bunching in place.
-The spectrometers are designed to accept particles with optimal acceptance when the vertex is within ±15 cm of the nominal interaction vertex.
+At full luminosity the Au-Au nuclear collision rate is $\sim 1.2 \text{ kHz}$ of which about 10% are characterized as the most interesting central events with the highest number of tracks in the spectrometers.
+The distribution of collisions along the beam axis is expected to be Gaussian with an RMS of $\sim 18$ cm at the beginning of a fill and growing to $\sim$ 25 cm over its lifetime of $\sim$ 3 h with the 200 MHz re-bunching in place.
+The spectrometers are designed to accept particles with optimal acceptance when the vertex is within +15 cm of the nominal interaction vertex.
 The rate of central collisions within this acceptance is thus 60 Hz.
-The design criteria for triggering, readout electronics and DAQ capabilities is to be able to collect these central events, and a scaled down sample of other event classes with an overall data taking rate of ~100 Hz.
+The design criteria for triggering, readout electronics and DAQ capabilities is to be able to collect these central events, and a scaled down sample of other event classes with an overall data taking rate of $\sim 100$ Hz.